Welcome to Year 1 Seuss Class

-Our teacher this year is Mrs Marks and our Learning Support Assistants are Mrs Hersey and Miss Palmer.
+Our teacher this year is Miss Young and our Learning Support Assistant is Mrs Hersey.

 Rules and Rewards

 At the start of the year we created a set of class rules together to ensure we have a safe and welcoming environment to come into and spend our days together.